Updated July 10, 2023

 Some of the major disadvantages of a non-conforming loan are as follows:

 - Only borrowers with good credit scores (at least a minimum score of 660) and significant income can qualify for non-conforming loans.

 - Reputed government institutions like the Federal Housing Administration or the Department of Veteran Affairs do not back most non-conforming loans.

 - Typically, non-conforming loans are quite costly, given their riskiness.
 So, in case of adverse economic developments, the borrowers may find it challenging to refinance these loans resulting in foreclosure.

 Some of the key takeaways of the article are:

-- Non-conforming loans are loans that don’t adhere to traditional lending guidelines, so they can’t be re-sold to agencies like Freddie Mac or Fannie Mae.
+- Non-conforming loans don’t adhere to traditional lending guidelines, so they can’t be re-sold to agencies like Freddie Mac or Fannie Mae.

-- These loans usually are charged at higher interest rates compared to conforming loans.
+- Lenders typically charge higher interest rates on these loans compared to conforming loans.

 - Besides the loan size, some other criteria for non-conforming loans include credit score, loan-to-value ratio, debt-to-income ratio, and documentation requirements.

 So, there is no doubt that non-conforming loans are useful funding options for borrowers who fail to meet the requirements to get loans traditionally.
 So, these loans help the credit market run smoothly.
 However, given the potential risks involved in these loans, they should only be extended to borrowers with good credit quality.

 This is a guide to a Non-Conforming Loan.
 Here we also discuss the definition, example, types, and when it works, along with benefits and disadvantages.
 You may also have a look at the following articles to learn more –